 Assessing your current energy usage and bills

 Start by examining recent energy bills.
 These documents provide a wealth of information about your current energy consumption.
-Look for the kilowatt-hours (kWh) used, as this figure is key to understanding your energy needs.
+Look for the kilowatt-hours (kWh) used, to understand your energy needs.

-Additionally, review the payment method - whether it's a direct debit or another form - as it may affect your new energy deal.
-Familiarize yourself with the total cost of each bill to gauge what you're currently paying.
+You must also review the payment method - whether it's a direct debit or another form - as it may affect your new energy deal.
+Familiarise yourself with the total cost of each bill to gauge what you're currently paying.

 Fixed tariffs offer stability in energy pricing over a specific time, shielding you from market fluctuations.
-In contrast, variable tariffs change with energy prices, potentially offering savings when prices drop but also posing a risk of higher costs when they rise.
-Your choice depends on your preference for predictability versus potential savings.
+In contrast, variable tariffs change with energy prices, offering savings when prices drop but posing a higher cost risk when they rise.
+Your choice depends on your preference for predictability versus possible savings.

 Identifying your energy needs and preferences